Social Anxiety in Highly Sensitive People: Why It Feels So Intense (and What Helps)

 Inspired by the work of Elaine Aron on Highly Sensitive People (HSPs)

-For many highly sensitive people, social situations can feel like stepping into a spotlight.
-The music stops, all eyes are on you, and you begin to sweat.
+It’s as if the music stops, all eyes are suddenly on you, and you begin to sweat.
 While others might navigate small talk or group settings with ease, HSPs often experience a heightened sense of self-awareness, overstimulation, and worry about how they are being perceived.
-This isn’t just shyness.
-It’s social anxiety layered on top of a finely tuned nervous system.

-Dr. Elaine Aron, author of The Highly Sensitive Person, explains that HSPs process information and emotions more deeply than most.
-This depth of processing is a gift, but it also means that social interactions can feel more charged, more overwhelming, and more exhausting.
+This depth of processing is a strength, but it also means that social interactions can feel more charged, more overwhelming, and more exhausting.

 So why does social anxiety in highly sensitive people feel especially intense?
 And more importantly, what actually helps?